league-of-legends-devs/league-sprites/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+Anyway, if you earn money on my open source work, I will fucking end you :)

 [version-badge]: https://img.shields.io/npm/v/league-sprites.svg
 [version-url]: https://www.npmjs.com/package/league-sprites
 [vulnerabilities-badge]: https://snyk.io/test/npm/league-sprites/badge.svg